cnc45333/cs1302-ce27-1/README.md

 For this next checkpoint, we will have you implement a simple sorting algorithm called [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort).
 There are many different ways to explain the execution of this algorithm.
-We will take the approach of breaking up the algorithm into two methods, `bubble` and `bubbleSort` that work together to sort an array:
+We will take the approach of breaking up the algorithm into two methods, `bubble` and `bubbleSort` that work together to sort an array.

 1. **Bubble:** This method takes an array, two valid index positions `lo` and `hi` (both inclusive) within the array such that `lo <= hi` and a `Comparator` that is used to perform comparisions.